After-School Sports Program FAQ

 Mr. Richard Barraza, Athletic Director, coordinates the After-School Sports Program.
 Please direct all of your sports questions to Mr. Barraza.
 He can be reached at email@example.com or you can leave a message for him at his extension.

 2. When can my child participate in the After-School Sports Program?

-Any child in grades 5 - 8 can participate in the After-School Sports Program.
+It depends on the sport that they are participating in.
+Children in 5th - 8th grade can participate in all sports we offer.
+Additionally, children is grades 3rd and 4th can participate in our track program and children in grades K- 4th can also participate in our swim program.
 “B Teams” are open to 5th and 6th graders.
 The Valley Catholic Sports League also allows 4th graders to have a team when we have a coach.
 “A Teams” are open to 7th and 8th graders.
 Registration takes place at the beginning of the school year and again before each sports season.
 St. Cyril’s School is a member of the Valley Catholic Sports League.

-- Fall - Swim, Co-ed Flag Football & Girls Volleyball (Sept – Nov)
+- Fall - Swim, Flag Football & Girls Volleyball (Sept – Nov)

 - Winter – Girls Basketball & Boys Basketball (Dec – Feb)

-- Spring – Boys Volleyball & Girls Softball (March – May)
+- Spring – Boys Volleyball, Girls Softball, and Track (March – May)

 3. What is our After-School Sports Program Philosophy?